Teddy Wilson: Early life

 Wilson was born in Austin, Texas.
-Under his parents as school teachers, his early music education began at the age 6 with piano.
+Under his parents as school teachers, his early music education began at the age of six with piano.
 Then, he studied violin, oboe, and clarinet at the Tuskegee Institute in Tuskegee, Alabama.

 From 1929 to the early 1930s

 Wilson moved to Detroit with his brother, musician Gus Wilson.
 Teddy began his professional career in 1929 with Speed Webb's band.
 Wilson then took over the pianist position of bandleader Milton Senior's band from Art Tatum in 1930.
-After touring with the band in Chicago, he decided to stay in Chicago and worked with Louis Armstrong and his orchestra between 1931–1933.
+After touring with the band in Chicago, he decided to stay in Chicago and worked with Louis Armstrong and his orchestra between 1931 and 1933.
 He also understudied Earl Hines in Hines's Grand Terrace Cafe Orchestra before moving to New York to perform with Benny Carter's Chocolate Dandies in 1933.

 From the mid-1930s to the mid-1940s

 In 1935, while jamming with Benny Goodman and Carl Bellinger at a house party held by Mildred Bailey, they caught the attention of producer John Hammond, who arranged several recording sessions for them.
 These recordings became the basis of the Benny Goodman Trio, which consisted of Goodman, Wilson, and drummer Gene Krupa (and, later, vibraphonist Lionel Hampton).
 The trio performed during the Goodman big band's intermissions.
 By joining the trio, Wilson became one of the first black musicians to perform prominently in a racially integrated group.

 Hammond was also instrumental in getting Wilson a contract with Brunswick Records from 1935 to 1939 to record hot swing arrangements of the popular songs of the day, with the growing jukebox trade in mind.
 During these years, he also took part in many sessions with swing musicians such as Lester Young, Roy Eldridge, Charlie Shavers, Red Norvo, Buck Clayton, and Ben Webster.
-38 of his recordings have been hits and these are mostly chamber jazz recordings with singers such as Lena Horne, Helen Ward, Ella Fitzgerald, Mildred Bailey, and Billie Holiday.
+Some 38 of his recordings have been hits and these are mostly chamber jazz recordings with singers such as Lena Horne, Helen Ward, Ella Fitzgerald, Mildred Bailey, and Billie Holiday.
 Among those vocals, Billie Holiday and Teddy Wilson made fourteen sides together in 1935 alone.
 From 1939 to 1942, he recorded for Columbia Records.
-He also left his residency with Goodman's band and formed his own fifteen-piece big band in 1939, but it only lasted around a year due to the lack of individuality in his band.
+He also left his residency with Goodman's band and formed his own 15-piece big band in 1939, but it only lasted around a year due to the lack of individuality in his band.
 In 1944, he returned to his sidemen position in the Benny Goodman Sextet and his musical association with Goodman continued until 1962.
-In the mid to the late 1940s, Wilson mainly focused on studio recordings, on-screen performances, and radio broadcasts, instead of playing on public stages.
+In the mid- to the late 1940s, Wilson mainly focused on studio recordings, on-screen performances, and radio broadcasts, instead of playing on public stages.